 Unfortunately, only one of the two Breitling Wingwalkers from Great Britian, along with their antique Boeing Stearman bi-planes, was able to display.
 However, it was a very spectacular display!

-The United States Air Force (USAF) displayed three aircraft on Friday afternoon, with Boeing C-17A Globemaster III 05-5153 - based at Hickham AFB in Hawaii - first aircraft in the air putting on a very spirited display.
+The United States Air Force (USAF) displayed three aircraft on Friday afternoon, with Boeing C-17A Globemaster III 05-5153 - based at Hickam AFB in Hawaii - first aircraft in the air putting on a very spirited display.

 As some media (including me!) ventured to the Western side of Avalon Airport, one of the USAF General Dynamics (Lockheed Martin) F-16 fighter aircraft put its fantastic solo display.